The Witcher 3: Definitive Gwent Guide

 Image: Nexus Mods

 While it is fairly easy to use Gwent for extra income for the main purposes of the game, so you should make sure you can the person you’re challenging before betting the most of your earnings.
-One thing you should keep in mind is that never let yourself discourage you from betting light at first.
-As long as it’s your first time playing an opponent you will be given a new card for winning.
-Always play safe during your first matches, and then try going big once you’ve gotten the hang of it.
-Always bet big when you know that your Gwent deck is superior.
+You should keep in mind that you should never let yourself discourage you from betting light at first.

 9. You Don’t Need Special Cards In Quantity